 Safety audits are integral to the success of any operation, regardless of the business’s nature.
 The safety of a work environment influences productivity, worker morale, and overall sustainability.
 While the exact steps and specifics of each safety audit may vary depending on numerous factors, the following principles apply to effective safety audits regardless of industry:

 Ensure that your safety audit checklists and templates fit your use case

 Different businesses have different processes, workplace layouts, and safety regulations to comply with.
-While ready-to-use safety audit templates can be downloaded for free, it is generally considered good practice to customize your safety audit templates to fit your use case in order to maximize their efficiency and effectiveness.
+As this can be difficult to do on a large scale, going digital can greatly help your operations and use cases.
+However, while ready-to-use digital safety audit templates can now be downloaded for free in place of using traditional paper-based ones, it is generally considered good practice to customize your safety audit templates to fit your use case in order to maximize their efficiency and effectiveness.

 Check your safety audit procedure for compliance

 A compliant safety audit procedure trumps a good safety audit procedure.
 Before distributing your safety audit procedure template or checklist to the rest of your auditors, ensure that it covers the necessary checks to comply with safety audit standards relevant to your business.
 For example, a factory safety audit checklist may have different factors in it compared to a construction company’s safety audit checklist or a farm house’s safety audit checklist, so it is important to be aware of the different nuances your industry may have.

 There are also legal regulations to be aware of that can differ per state, city, or country.
 Some of which are the following:

 - For businesses based in North America, safety officers need to be aware of applicable OSHA Laws and Regulations so they can customize audit templates to include all of the checks and inspections necessary for compliance.

 - For businesses based in the UK, there are regulations in place for safety inspectors and employers for different industries to use health and safety audit forms regularly to ensue their workplaces are safe.